uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 This flavor is the <ins>Strong Consistency</ins> model.
 Referring to the paper, there are a couple more flavors of consistency that CRAQ supports:
 - <ins>Eventual Consistency</ins>: It'll allow the node to return the latest value known to it for a key.
 However, it means that if the client decides to read the same key from a different node, it might get an older version.
-  - PS: If the clients attempt to read from the same node, it'll have **monotonic read consistency**.
+  - PS: If the clients attempt to read from the same node, it'll have **monotonic read consistency**, i.e. the client will always get the same or the latest version of key, not an older version.
 - <ins>Eventual Consistency with Maximum Bounded Inconsistency</ins>: A node could serve uncommitted values but only till a certain version.
   - This setup might lead to an interesting situation, let's say if the **entire chain is active** and reachable.
 In this scenario, the dirty value being served _might be_ newer than the committed value.
   - However, **if the chain is partitioned**, then the value being returned _might be_ older than the committed value.
 This is because the chain might have now maintained an updated value, but this particular node being out of the chain, will maintain an older version of the key. (illustrated below)